 Resonance is all around us.
 You experience resonance most clearly when you push a child on a swing.
 If you push at exactly the same frequency as the swing is swinging, the amplitude of the swing will increase.
 You tune radio and television receivers to resonate at whatever frequency your preferred station is transmitting.
 Your cellphone is tuned to resonate with the different frequencies of transmission and reception used at a local cell tower.
-Individual hair cells, called cilia, in the cochlea of your ears resonate with sounds in air, sending signals to your brain, allowing you to hear.
-Visible colors, which are frequencies of oscillation between 400 and 789 trillion cycles per second, resonate with cells in the cones of your eyes that send signals to your brain, allowing you to see.
+Individual hair cells, called cilia, in the cochlea of your ears, resonate with sounds in air, sending signals to your brain, allowing you to hear.
+Visible colors, which are frequencies of oscillation between 400 and 789 trillion cycles per second, resonate with cells in the cones of your eyes that send signals to your brain, allowing you to see ten million different colors.

 For centuries, scientists have argued whether light, in the form of electromagnetic radiation, travels through space as waves or as particles.
 Waves and particles, however, describe how the energies of motion of physical pieces of matter are visualized as traveling.
-But light, is not physical matter and light cannot be observed until it interacts with physical matter.
+But light is not physical matter and light cannot be observed until it interacts with physical matter.
 Light appears to travel by resonance.

 Conduction is resonance enabled by physical contact of molecules of matter.
 Radiation is resonance enabled by the interaction of what we think of as electric and magnetic fields via line of sight where what we think of as the velocity of light is proportional to the very short time required for resonance to occur.
 Frequency of oscillation is observed not to change with distance, even over galactic distances, except for Doppler effects where the source and receiver are moving relative to each other.
 Similarly, amplitude of oscillation is not observed to change with distance.
 Thus, the Planck temperature of radiation from Sun is the same close to Sun as it is close to Earth.
 But the thermal effect of solar radiation is observed to decrease with the square of the distance.
-What appears to be happening is that the density of molecular bonds on the surface of matter that resonate decreases with distance so that the amplitude increase must be shared with increasing numbers of bonds.
+What appears to be happening is that the density of molecular bonds on the surface of matter that resonate decreases with distance so that the amplitude increase due to resonance must be shared with increasing numbers of bonds.

 A 20-page scientific paper A Most Inconvenient Reality — Greenhouse Gases Cannot Physically Explain Observed Global Warming submitted to the Journal of Geophysical Research on May 28, 2018, that describes these issues in more detail.
 This file includes the editor’s email rejecting the paper without review.